jweinst1/the-oblivion-language/README.md

 The Oblivion Language
 =======

-Oblivion is a programming language constructed around a paradigm of automata-based programming, utilizing the concepts and theory of machines for computability.
+Oblivion is a programming language constructed around a paradigm of automata-based programming.
+The language utilizes the concepts and theory of machines for computability.